pawniemiec/devops-manifest/PIPELINE.md

 # CI/CD Pipeline

 ## High level overview

+Development process should adopt Github Flow

-- Upon code Change Request new feature branch is created
+- Upon code Change Request new feature branch is created from `master` branch
 - Code is changed, signed with GPG key and pushed to VCS
 - Artifact is built and unit tested automatically
 - Upon successful tests outcome Developer creates Pull Request/Merge Request to `master` branch